pedroid999/pubsub-pretty-logger/README.md

    - Verify your Google Cloud permissions
    - Ensure your Pub/Sub subscription exists and is accessible
    - Make sure all dependencies are installed correctly

+## 🐛 Debugging with VS Code

+The project includes a preconfigured VS Code `launch.json` file that allows you to easily debug the application:

+1. Open the project in Visual Studio Code
+2. Go to the Run and Debug view (Ctrl+Shift+D or Cmd+Shift+D)
+3. Select one of the following debug configurations from the dropdown:
+   - **Python: CLI Mode** - Debug the command-line interface
+   - **Python: Web Interface** - Debug the web interface on default port 8000
+   - **Python: Web Interface (custom port)** - Debug the web interface on port 8080
+   - **Python: Run Web Script** - Debug using the dedicated web script

+4. Click the green play button or press F5 to start debugging
+5. You can set breakpoints by clicking in the gutter (left of line numbers)
+6. Use the debug toolbar to control execution (pause, step over, step into, etc.)

+The debug configuration automatically sets the Python path to include the project root, so imports will work correctly during debugging sessions.

 ## ⚙️ Configuration